Crime of aggression: World War II

-Although there was not much in the way of international criminal law to work from, in ten months the United States Department of War put together the legal framework for the Nuremberg trials.
-Some prominent United States policymakers thought that execution without trial compromised the principles of the Allies, and that formal trials before an international court would lend legitimacy.
-At the 1945 London Conference, the victorious Allies decided to criminalize aggression and try their vanquished enemies, although at the conference doubts were raised that wars of aggression were illegal under customary law.
-Both the Soviet Union, which invaded the Baltic States and Poland according to the secret protocols of the German–Soviet pact, and Western countries that had planned an invasion of Norway were aware that they could also be accused of acts of aggression, so they limited the definition of crimes against peace to the actions of their defeated enemies during World War II.
+Although there was not much in the way of international criminal law to work from, the United States Department of War put together the legal framework for the Nuremberg trials in ten months.
+Some prominent United States policymakers thought that execution without trial compromised the principles of the Allies and that formal trials before an international court would lend legitimacy.
+At the London Conference of 1945, the victorious Allies decided to criminalize aggression and try their vanquished enemies although at the conference doubts were raised that wars of aggression were illegal under customary law.
+Both the Soviet Union, which invaded the Baltic States and Poland according to the secret protocols of the German–Soviet pact, and Western countries, which had planned an invasion of Norway, were aware that they could also be accused of acts of aggression and so they limited the definition of crimes against peace to the actions of their defeated enemies during World War II.